Lidar Automatic Ground Classification

 Maximum Height Delta

 Specify the maximum change in elevation for the ground.
 This should be set to the expected range in elevation of the ground throughout the point cloud.

 This first filter helps to remove points that definitely shouldn't be considered ground, and therefore can also speed up the processing of the remaining points.
-If the expected change in ground height is less than the height of buildings, this can greatly improve classification by removing relatively flat built environment from consideration.
+If the expected change in ground height is less than the height of buildings, this can greatly improve classification by removing relatively flat built environments from consideration.

-In this data-set the urban area is relatively flat.
+In this dataset the urban area is relatively flat.
 A Maximum Height Delta of 50 meters, shown in the first image, doesn't successfully remove all of the larger building roofs.
-Changing the Maximum Height delta to 5 meters, shown in the second image, easily eliminates many of the building structures from the ground class.
+Changing the Maximum Height delta to 5 meters, as shown in the second image, easily eliminates many of the building structures from the ground class.

 To remove large building roofs from the ground classification, specify the maximum building width.
 Larger values will cause longer processing times, but will help to remove large commercial and industrial building roofs from the ground classification.

 This is part of the first filter, and compares the local minimum to neighbors in progressively larger areas.
 This helps to remove building roofs and other built environments from the ground category, since there are no ground returns inside those areas.
 Since the filter progressively builds to the maximum building width value, be aware that larger values will increase processing time.